matomo-org/piwik-python-api/doc/tracking_usage.rst

 That's all, happy tracking!

-Please refer to the :ref:`PiwikTracker reference<the-piwiktracker-class>` for more information.
+Please refer to the :ref:`PiwikTracker reference<piwiktracker-reference>`
+and :ref:`PiwikTrackerEcommerce reference<piwiktracker-ecommerce-reference>`
+for
+more information.

 ..